-Automotive technicians face a challenging future in the automotive field due to the increased complexity of the electronic controlled components.
-Government sources say the United States will need 32,000 new technicians every year just to keep up with the demand.
-The qualified automotive technician is assured full-time work and a favorable income.
+Automotive technicians face a challenging future in the automotive field due to the increased complexity of electronically controlled components.
+Some 46,000 automotive service technicians and mechanics will be needed to fill roles through 2026, according to the Bureau of Labor Statistics.
+The qualified automotive technician has assured full-time work and a favorable income.

 The Automotive Technology (AUT) program provides theory plus the technical skills needed to enter the automotive repair job market.
-Upon completion, the graduate can continue a course of study in the field or pursue a career such as: Auto Specialist Line Technician, Service Manager, Shop Foreman, Service Consultant at the Apprentice/Entry Level Position or as an owner of an independent repair facility.
-Upon completion of the hours of each course, the graduate is qualified to take the Automotive Service Excellence (ASE) certification test, a nationally recognized technician certification.
+Upon completion, the graduate can continue a course of study in the field or pursue a career such as Auto Specialist Line Technician, Service Manager, Shop Foreman, Service Consultant at the Apprentice/Entry Level Position, or as an owner of an independent repair facility.
 UTTC automotive training facility is equipped with state-of-the-art equipment used in major dealerships and repair facilities.